aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 the straight-line stack depths are always right.

 A `Chain` catenates two assembly-code fragments in sequence.
-It uses `itertools.chain` to catenate the label resolutions, bytecodes, or `lnotab` entries produced in the different methods.
+It uses `itertools.chain` to catenate the label resolutions, bytecodes, and `lnotab` entries produced in the different methods.

     class Chain(Assembly):